Fehiroh/hackerrank_problem_solving_MinMaxSum/README.md

  **1) Singular Answer**

-  Whne only one answer to a problem is provided, there isn't a multitude of viewpoints to consider.
+  When only one answer to a problem is provided, there isn't a multitude of viewpoints to consider.
 This leaves the beginer pretty much where they started, and can potentially make it seem as though there is only one way to approach each problem.

  **2) No Shown Work**